gjermundgaraba/gon-tools/gon-cli/README.md

 | Uptick   | ❌            | ❌         | ✅                        | ✅          |
 | OmniFlix | ❌            | ❌         | ✅                        | ✅          |

+Extra helper tools and features:
+- ✅ IBC Transaction lookup
+- ✅ Key management
+- ✅ Multiline editor for NFT metadata
+- ✅ List GoN IBC Connections
+- ✅ Calculate Class Hash
+- ✅ Generate Class IBC trace (by choosing each hop)
+- ✅ Generate relay commands so that you can relay yourself with `rly` or `hermes` on the paths you need only

 ## Usage

 Simply run `gon` and follow the instructions: